LeeHyungGeun/NodeSocketIOMongoDBAngular/README.md

-NodeSocketIOMongoDBAngular
+Single Page Application with Angular.js, Node.js(Socket.IO) and MongoDB (MongoJS Module)
 ==========================

-Single Page Application with Angular.js, Node.js(Socket.IO) and MongoDB (MongoJS Module)

 This code is an integration of Angular.js, Node.js and MongoDB